 And of course, Walter screaming, "Am I the only one around here who gives a shit about the rules?" while brandishing a pistol at someone in a bowling alley over a score dispute.

-Also, Walter calls out The Dude for using the racial slur "Chinaman" yet is perfectly fine with using "kraut," another slur, in casual conversation.
+Also, Walter calls out The Dude for using the racial slur "Chinaman", but uses the word in the sentences directly preceding and following said calling-out, and is perfectly fine with using the slur "kraut" in casual conversation.